Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Forces from ULDM

 \subsection{B-L coupled ULDM}

 The first example is vector DM which couples directly to the SM via a gauge coupling.
 In this instance the ULDM field corresponds to the spin-1 gauge boson of an additional gauged U(1) symmetry, which interacts directly with the SM fermions via a coupling to the conserved gauge current.
 Within the SM there are a limited number of conserved currents that DM can couple to without introducing additional gauge anomalies\footnote{Models coupling to baryon number B are often considered, but are not anomaly-free \cite{Lee_2002}.} - one being baryon minus lepton number (B-L), which we shall henceforth focus on.
+Various different non-thermal production mechanisms for vector ULDM have been proposed in literature.
+For the mass range of most relevance to our proposal, viable mechanisms include misalignment \cite{Arias:2012az,Nelson:2011sf}, the decay of cosmic string networks \cite{Long:2019lwl,Kitajima:2022lre} or by first populating an auxiliary sector (typically a scalar condensate) which then transfers energy to the vector boson via either parametric resonance or tachyonic instability~\cite{Co:2018lka,Agrawal:2018vin,Bastero-Gil:2018uel,Dror:2018pdh,Co:2021rhi}.
+For masses exceeding $\sim 10^{-5}$~eV, gravitational production from inflationary fluctuations~\cite{Graham:2015rva,Kolb:2023ydq} is also possible.

 Writing the spin-1 gauge boson as $A'_{\mu}$, the Lagrangian density of such a theory contains an interaction term